 The book describes the 1886 eruption of Mount Tarawera, a volcano near Rotorua in the North Island.
 It was one of the deadliest eruptions in New Zealand’s history, killing more than 120 people and burying many homes and settlements.
 Notably, it was also thought to have destroyed Ōtūkapuarangi and Te Tarata (The Pink and White Terraces), the largest silica sinter deposits on earth that were considered the 8th Wonder of the World.

-The book was recently digitised by NZMS and our team were captivated by some of the extraordinary stories it contained.
+The book was recently digitised by NZMS and our team was captivated by some of the extraordinary stories it contained.
 It begins with an emotive poem:

 The Eruption of Tarawera, 1886.